camheff/AutoJack/README.md

 -   You will need to download a code editor (I personally use VS Code, available here: [VS Code](https://code.visualstudio.com/))
 -   Install nodejs available here: [Node JS](https://nodejs.org/en)
 -   When installing nodejs **_make sure to check "Automatically install the necessary tools.
 Note this will install Chocolatey..."_** on Windows.
-When the powershell stops doing stuff for a while you can X it out.
+When the powershell terminal **shows Press Enter to Exit** you can X it out (DO NOT X it out prematurely, it can take up to 30 minutes and appear to be frozen).
 -   Install git, dont need to change anything from the default in the installer unless you know what your doing, available here: [Git For Windows](https://gitforwindows.org/)

 ### 2. Clone (download) this project